yclas/guides/docs/Classifieds-manage-advertisements.md

 As your website advertisements amount increases, it can be a challenge to manage them.
 This guide will explain how to **manage**, **edit**, **delete filter ads** and more!

-To access the ads management page, go to  **Panel** and choose  **Advertisements**.
+To access the ads management page, go to  **Admin Panel** and choose  **Advertisements**.
 You will see a list of  **all advertisements**  that are published on your site.
 The newest are on the top.
 Only 10 ads will be displayed.
 To go to older ones, navigate among the pages of the list.

 ![](https://raw.githubusercontent.com/yclas/guides/master/images/advertisement.jpg)